lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Then click `Apply and Restart.`

+Tip: If Docker Desktop complains about Group Permission Errors simply uninstall and download the latest version from teh website.
+This will fix the problem.

 # 3. Update Nvidia Drivers
 Some machines may have outdated Nvidia drivers.
 Visit [Nvidia](https://www.nvidia.com/download/index.aspx) to download and install the latest driver for Windows.
 For the 78-336 Lab you should select the GeForce/RTX20 Series.